Nursing Assistant Visa Sponsorship Jobs in Montana

 Which visa types are most common for nursing assistant roles in Montana?

 The EB-3 immigrant visa is the most common pathway for internationally trained nursing assistants, as the role typically qualifies as unskilled or semi-skilled labor under that category.
-Some employers use the H-2B temporary nonimmigrant visa for seasonal or short-term CNA placements.
-The H-1B is generally not applicable to nursing assistant roles because the position does not require a bachelor's degree in a specific specialty field.
+Some employers use the H-2B visa temporary nonimmigrant visa for seasonal or short-term CNA placements.
+The H-1B visa is generally not applicable to nursing assistant roles because the position does not require a bachelor's degree in a specific specialty field.

 Which cities in Montana have the most nursing assistant sponsorship jobs?